-Noticable related literature includes~\cite{drob}, where Drobotukhina defined a Jones-type polynomial for the projective space and also \cite{mr2}, where Mroczkowski calculated the HOMFLY-PT and Kauffman bracket skein modules (polynomial invariants defined exclusively by skein relations) of the projective space.
-In~\cite{mr1} the Kauffman bracket skein module was computed for a family of prism manifolds, and in~\cite{HP} the Kauffman bracket skein module of lens spaces is computed.
-Recently, the much more complex HOMFLY-PT skein module was computed for lens spaces $L(p,1)$ in~\cite{gmr}, see also~\cite{DLP}.
-In~\cite{gma2}, a link group presentation for the links in arbitrary Seifert manifolds is given, but again a particular model of the space is used that cannot be generalized to arbitrary 3-manifolds.
+While various definitions of the Alexander polynomial for links in $S^3$ coincide, it was not until 2008 that Huynh and Le showed that a normalized version of the Alexander polynomial satisfies the skein relation for links in the projective space~\cite{huynh}.
+The question whether the Alexander polynomial satisfies a skein relation in other 3-manifolds naturally arises.

+In \cite{torres}, Torres showed the renowned Torres-Fox formula that relates the multivariable Alexander polynomial of an $r$-component link $L=K_1\cup K_2\cup \cdots \cup K_r$ to the multivariable Alexander polnomial of the link $L$ with component $K_r$ removed:

+where $l_i = lk(K_i,K_r)$ is the linking number between the components $K_1$ and $K_r$.
+A Torres-type formula for the twisted Alexander polynomial was given by Morifuji in~\cite{mor}.

+In this paper we show how the Alexander polynomial of a link with one trivial (unknotted) component is related to the Alexander polynomial of the link if we perform $-p/q$ surgery on the trivial component (the latter link can be viewed as a link in the lens space $L(p,q)$).
+Using this relation, we show that the normalized version of the Alexander polynomial of links in lens spaces and other 3-manifolds indeed satisfies a skein relation.

-This paper is organized as follows.
-In Section~\ref{sec-fund} we give an explicit construction for the presentation of the fundamental group of the complement of a link in a lens space and we derive a formula for the first homology group.
-In Section~\ref{sec-fox} we present a definition of the (twisted) Alexander polynomial via the Alexander-Fox matrix.
-In Section~\ref{sec-main} the first main result is given (Theorem~\ref{th}), namely the connection between the Alexander polynomial of a link in a lens space and of its classical counterpart in $S^3$ derived from the connection between a link in $S^3$ and the link obtained by performing a rational Dehn surgery on a trivial component.
-Finally, in Section~\ref{sec:skein} we shown that the Alexander polynomial in lens spaces respects a skein relation (Theorem~\ref{thm:skein1}).
-This result is also generalized to for the links in other closed, orientable, connected 3-manifolds (Corollary~\ref{cor:skeinmfld}).
+The paper is organized as follows.
+In Section~\ref{sec-fund}, we give an explicit construction for the presentation of the fundamental group of the complement of a link in a lens space.
+In Section~\ref{sec-fox}, we present a definition of the (twisted) Alexander polynomial via the Alexander-Fox matrix.
+In Section~\ref{sec-main}, the first main result is given (Theorem~\ref{th4}), namely the connection between the Alexander polynomial of a link in a lens space and of its classical counterpart in $S^3$, derived from the connection between a link in $S^3$ and the link obtained by performing a rational Dehn surgery on a trivial component.
+Finally, in Section~\ref{sec:skein} we show that a normalization of the Alexander polynomial for links in lens spaces satisfies a skein relation (Theorem~\ref{thm:skein1}).
+We also study a generalization of our results for links in other closed, orientable, connected 3-manifolds (Theorem~\ref{th5}).

 \end{section}